Cook, Learn, and Share to Fight Hunger.

 • Experiment: Don’t hesitate to try different types of Marsala to discover your personal favorites in the kitchen.

-A Brief History of Marsala in Cooking
+History of Marsala Wine

 Marsala’s culinary history dates back to the 18th century when British merchants discovered this Sicilian wine.
 Its unique flavor and ability to withstand long sea voyages made it a popular export.
 As it traveled the world, Marsala found its way into kitchens across the globe, becoming a beloved ingredient in various cuisines.

-Nutritional Information
+Nutritional Information on Marsala Wine

 • While Marsala contains calories and some sugar, the amount used in cooking is typically small enough to have a negligible impact on the overall nutritional value of a dish.